 Your privacy and the security of the data you provide are of the utmost importance to us.
 Because we gather medical information we feel you should fully understand the terms and conditions surrounding the capture and use of that information.
-We understand your medical information is a very personal subject, and we want to make you are as comfortable as possible.
+We understand your medical information is a very personal subject, and we want to make sure you are as comfortable as possible.
 This privacy statement discloses what information we gather, how we use it, and how to correct or change it.
-Questions regarding this statement should be directed to One Medical Passport’s Support unit.
+Questions regarding this statement should be directed the Passport Care Team.

 General Types of Information